Scorptech/milestoneone/TESTING.md

 Reduce and expand width of window to confirm that the text on the home page responds correctly and looks good on all device widths.

 ####  Request A Quote button:
 Hover over "Request A Quote" button and verify the hover colour change.
-Click the "Request A Quote"button and verify that it loads the modal form.
+Click the "Request A Quote" button and verify that it loads the modal form.

 ####  Footer:
 Hover over each social media icon and confirm colour and size transitions expected.